Sinkhorn Distributionally Robust Optimization: Applications

 \section{Applications}

-In this section, we apply our methodology on three applications: the newsvendor model, mean-risk portfolio optimization, and semi-supervised learning.
-We examine the performance of the \eqref{Inf-W-E} model by comparing it with three benchmarks: (i) the classical sample average approximation~(SAA) model; (ii) the Wasserstein DRO model; and (iii) the KL-divergence DRO model.
-Unless otherwise specified, the cost function is chosen to be $c(\cdot,\cdot)=\frac{1}{2}\|\cdot-\cdot\|^2$, and the reference measure $\nu$ for the Sinkhorn distance is chosen to be the Lebesgue measure.
+In this section, we apply our methodology to three applications: the newsvendor \Jie{problem}, mean-risk portfolio optimization, and adversarial classification.
+We compare our model with three benchmarks: (i) the classical sample average approximation~(SAA) model; (ii) the Wasserstein DRO model; and (iii) the KL-divergence DRO model.
+We choose the transport cost $c(\cdot, \cdot) = \|\cdot - \cdot\|_1$ for $1$-Wasserstein or $1$-Sinkhorn DRO model, and $c(\cdot,\cdot)=\frac{1}{2}\|\cdot-\cdot\|^2_2$ for $2$-Wasserstein or $2$-Sinkhorn DRO model.
+Throughout this section, we take the reference measure $\nu$ in the Sinkhorn distance to be the Lebesgue measure.
+The hyper-parameters are selected using \Jie{the holdout method following from \citep{Mohajerin18}.} \Jie{All experiments were conducted on a Mac mini computer with 24GB of memory and M4 Pro GPU with 20 cores running Python~3.9}.
+Further implementation details and experiments are included in Appendices~\ref{Sec:experiment:setup} and \ref{Appendix:add:exp}, respectively.

-For each of the three applications, with $n$ training samples, we select the pair of hyper-parameters $(\epsilon,\orho)$ using the $K$-fold cross-validation method with $K=10$.
-Since the grid search for an optimal pair of hyper-parameters is more costly than the search for a single hyper-parameter, we first tune the hyper-parameter $\Reg$ while fixing $\orho=0$, which corresponds to the SAA problem in \eqref{Eq:KDE:SAA}.
-Then for the chosen $\Reg$, we tune the Sinkhorn radius $\orho$.
-We run the repeated experiments for $200$ times.

-In Section~\ref{Sec:newsvendor} and Section~\ref{Sec:portfolio}, we measure the out-of-sample performance of a solution $\theta$ by its relative performance gap $\frac{J(\theta) - J^*}{1 + \big|J^*\big|}$, where $J^*$ denotes the true optimal value when the true distribution is known exactly, and $J(\theta)$ the expected loss of the solution $\theta$ under the true distribution, estimated through an SAA objective value with $10^5$ testing samples.
-Thus, the smaller the relative performance gap is, the better out-of-sample performance the solution has.